Circumstances affecting your studies.

 What can the TU/e do for you?

-If you are facing circumstances that affect your studies, you can turn to TU/e’s student guidance for the study guidance and facilities that are needed.
-We work with you to help you eliminate as many obstacles as possible and prevent or limit a study delay due to your circumstances.
+If there are circumstances that affect your studies, you can contact the TU/e student guidance staff for guidance and facilities.
+They think along with you and can help you eliminate any obstacles as much as possible and prevent or limit study delays due to your circumstances as much as possible.

-Talk to the academic advisor of your program if you are experiencing problems due to personal circumstances.
-The academic advisor will guide you in choosing courses, in setting up an adjusted study schedule if the circumstances have caused or are causing a study delay or in providing space for (medical) treatment.
+Your academic advisor is often your first point of contact and can help you draw up an adjusted schedule if the circumstance causes (or caused) study delay or to give room for (medical) treatment.
 The academic advisor supports you in arranging necessary adjustments within your program.

 - The binding recommendation on the continuation of studies (BSA) when you are at risk of not meeting the standard because of extenuating personal circumstances.